 Global leaders must prioritize ending the hunger crisis.
 Famines are always predictable and preventable.
 We know that getting aid into the right hands can save millions of lives.
 But, we also must tackle the root causes of the problem, including conflicts around the world.

 East Africa is home to some of the IRC’s longest-running programs globally, with operations in Somalia for over 40 years, Kenya for 30 years, and Ethiopia for 20 years.
 Today, over 2,500 staff in the region are scaling up our programs to address the current drought and rising food insecurity, including expanding to new areas to meet needs.

 The IRC has invested heavily in resilience building in the region and urges all parties to collaborate on managing shocks such as the Ukraine crisis and COVID-19, which are compounding an already dire situation.
 International leaders must apply learning from the catastrophic events of 2011.

-Ethiopia: The IRC reaches over 3.2 million clients across the country each year through programmes in environmental health, child protection, economic recovery, and women’s empowerment.
+The IRC reaches over 3.2 million clients across the country each year through programs in environmental health, child protection, economic recovery, and women’s empowerment.
 In 2021, we further provided critical assistance to over 100,000 refugees and more than 500,000 Ethiopians affected by natural disasters.

-Kenya: IRC teams deliver lifesaving emergency aid including healthcare, women’s protection, and legal rights education to refugee populations and their host communities.
+IRC teams deliver lifesaving emergency aid including health care, women’s protection, and legal rights education to refugee populations and their host communities.
 Our health, nutrition and conflict resolution programs in Kenya have delivered critical care to over 300,000 people a year, including nutrition support for malnourished children and supporting refugees and vulnerable Kenyans to start businesses and rebuild their lives.